jenni-westoby/Julia_GPU_examples/docs/src/Setup_Julia.md

 **It turns out there is something wrong with my CUDA installation.**

 This is a very common problem.
-You could try following the instructions in "Set up your GPU" to install the CUDA toolkit.
+You could try following the instructions in [Accessing GPUs](Accessing_GPUs.md) to install the CUDA toolkit.
 If none of the options there work for you then I'm afraid I am out of suggestions :(